Procedure for Conversion of Private Limited Company into OPC

-- Whether the private limited company has followed the professional tax provision, if applicable in your state (where the registered office of the company is situated and the states in which it has its regular employees).
+- Whether the pvt ltd company has followed the professional tax provision, if applicable in your state (where the registered office of the company is situated and the states in which it has its regular employees).

-- Whether the company has obtained its registration under PF, if the total number of employees is more than 20, and with the ESIC registration; if the number of employees is more than 10, paying dues as and when required under PF and Employees’ State Insurance Scheme of India (ESIC).
+- Whether the company has obtained its registration under Provident Fund (PF), if the total number of employees is more than 20, and with the ESIC registration; if the number of employees is more than 10, paying dues as and when required under PF and Employees’ State Insurance Scheme of India (ESIC).

-Procedure for Conversion of Private Company into One Person Company is given below:
+Process of Converting Private Company into One Person Company

 A notice has to be issued in accordance with the provisions of section 173(3) of the Companies Act, 2013, for amending a meeting of the Board of Directors.
 The pivotal agenda for this Board meeting would be: